Landlord Condo Insurance In California

 Make Sure Your Tenants Carry Renters Insurance

 We HIGHLY recommend requiring your tenants to carry Renters Insurance with a minimum of $100,000 in liability coverage and require that you be listed as an Additional Insured on the policy.
 As an Additional Insured, you will be notified if the policy ever lapses or cancels for non-payment.
 If the tenant leaves a hose on, water running, a stove on, a candle burning…etc, the liability portion of their Renters Insurance will step in first to cover any damages.
 Renters Insurance is usually under $15/mo and it’s a great way to make sure your property is protected.
+In our opinion, Renters Insurance is the best bang for your buck!

 As a landlord and property owner, you’ve worked hard to buy and keep this property.
 A landlord condo insurance policy can protect your property and your assets.
 You won’t have to reach into your own pocket to repair the damage your tenant covers (assuming it is a covered loss).